krusynth/digitalpolicy/content/_laws/fisma.md

 applies_to: Executive Agencies
 enacted: 2002
 link: "[Pub.L.
 107–347](https://www.congress.gov/bill/107th-congress/house-bill/3844/text)"
+description: The Federal Information Security Modernization Act (FISMA) created requirements for cybersecurity of federal information systems, including hardware and software, both government-created and vendor-provided.
 ---

-The Federal Information Security Modernization Act (FISMA) was passed as part of the E-Government Act of 2002, creating requirements for [cybersecurity](/policies/cybersecurity/) of federal information systems, including hardware and software, both government-created and vendor-provided.
+The Federal Information Security Modernization Act (FISMA) was passed as part of the [E-Government Act of 2002](/laws/e-government-act/), creating requirements for [cybersecurity](/policies/cybersecurity/) of federal information systems, including hardware and software, both government-created and vendor-provided.
 It was further updated by the Federal Information Security Modernization Act of 2014.

 FISMA requires all federal agencies to maintain an inventory of all systems.
 Agencies must further categorize those systems according to risk, and implement security controls based on this categorization.
 It further tasks OMB and each agency's IG with overseeing the implementation of FISMA.